Vijayarajamallika

-Vijayarajamallika, known as Daivathinte Makal, is a transgender poet in Malayalam literature, She is a writer, teacher, social worker, inspirational speaker, and activist.
+Vijayarajamallika is a transgender poet in Malayalam literature, She is a writer, teacher, social worker, inspirational speaker, and activist.

 Early life, family and education

 Vijayarajamallika was born in 1985 at Muthuvara, Thrissur district, Kerala, India, to Kaniyamkonatth Veettil Y. Krishnan, a retired superintendent of Kerala State Electricity Board (KSEB); and Jaya Krishnan, a teacher.

 Her primary education was at Kendriya Vidyalaya, Puranattukara.
 She completed a bachelor of arts degree in English Literature and History from St. Thomas College, Thrissur with the second rank from the University of Calicut in 2005.
 In 2009 she completed Master of Social Work (MSW) from Rajagiri College of Social Sciences.